 Baked Cod – Step by Step

 - Prep.
-Mix a marinade and slice the lemon to place underneath the cod fillets (an old fishermen’s tip – it will prevent the fish sticking to the bottom and some of the flavor will seep into the flesh).
+In a small bowl make a marinade mixture and slice the lemon to place underneath the cod fillets (an old fishermen’s tip – it will prevent the fish sticking to the bottom and some of the flavor will seep into the flesh).

 - Marinate.
 Coat the fillets liberally with the marinade.
-If you have a bit of time let them sit covered in it for 15-20 minutes.
+If you have a bit of time let them sit covered in it in the fridge for 15-20 minutes.

 - Bake.
 Preheat the oven to 375 F and place the lemon slices onto an oiled baking dish or parchment paper lined baking sheet.
 Place the cod fillets on top and bake.

 Cod fillets usually take about 15 to 20 minutes to bake at 375 F, depending on their thickness, size and the calibration of your oven.
 To determine doneness you can test the fish with a fork at the 15 minute mark and decide if you need to continue baking for a few extra minutes.
 The flesh must be completely opaque and flake easily, the internal temperature of the cod fillets should be 145 F, measured at the center (a bit over that is fine).

 While the cod fillets are in the oven you have the opportunity to make one of the easy pan sauces below.
 Just be sure to plan for the sauce beforehand, in the sense that you have all the ingredients ready to go and you can finish it while the fish is cooking.

 If the fish is done first – no worries, cover it loosely with foil and keep it warm on the stove top or in the warm oven until ready to serve.